countnazgul/qlik-api-definitions/README.md

 # Qlik SaaS API definitions

+## Not updating anymore and will be archived soon in favour of [qlikapi-ts.qlik.dev](https://qlikapi-ts.qlik.dev/)
+## For the definitions have a look at [withdave/qc-specs](https://github.com/withdave/qc-specs)

 Qlik SaaS API definitions can be browsed from [qlik.dev](https://qlik.dev/apis) and can be downloaded individually.
 Although full list do not currently exists.

 The aim of this project is to download and combine these definitions.